 3. They Exhibit Sudden Physical Changes

-Individuals who are abusing or addiction to substances may have noticeable physical symptoms of drug or alcohol abuse.
-As their addiction progresses, these physical signs will likely be more easy to see by others.
+Addicted individuals may have noticeable physical symptoms of drug or alcohol use.
+As their addiction progresses, these physical signs will likely be easier to see by others.
 Common physical changes that result from substance use include:

-- weight loss or gain
+- Weight loss or gain

-- extreme lethargy
+- Extreme lethargy

-- pinpoint pupils
+- Pinpoint pupils

-- bloodshot eyes
+- Bloodshot eyes

-- sores or track marks on the skin
+- Sores or track marks on the skin

-- neglected personal hygiene
+- Neglected personal hygiene

-- frequent bloody nose
+- Frequent bloody nose

-- nasal congestion
+- Nasal congestion

-4. They Experience Financial Trouble Or Property Loss
+4. They Experience Financial Trouble

 While many people will experience financial hardship at some point in their lives, individuals who are addicted to drugs or alcohol often go through sudden and seemingly unexplainable financial difficulties.
-People who are addicted to substances may choose to buy drugs or alcohol despite their upcoming bills or may sell off their personal property to be able to afford substances.
+People who are addicted to substances may buy drugs or alcohol despite their upcoming bills.
+Or, they may sell off their personal property to be able to afford substances.
 Additionally, a person struggling with addiction may steal or borrow money from loved ones.
 They may also steal drugs from friends or family to get their next fix.

 5. They Experience Withdrawal Symptoms

-People who are addicted to substances will likely experience withdrawal symptoms when they are not using drugs or alcohol.
+People addicted to substances will likely experience withdrawal symptoms when they are not using.
 They will likely try to hide the symptoms of withdrawal, but many withdrawal symptoms are physical and often noticeable to others.
 Common withdrawal symptoms from drugs or alcohol may include:

-- excessive sweating
+- Excessive sweating

-- clammy skin
+- Clammy skin

-- mood swings
+- Mood swings

-- changes in appetite
+- Changes in appetite

-- nausea or vomiting
+- Nausea or vomiting

-- sleep problems
+- Sleep problems

 Many people who are addicted to drugs or alcohol will try to keep their addiction hidden as long as possible.
 Unfortunately, this often only fuels their addiction.
 If you believe your loved one is hiding an addiction, confronting and supporting them may be the most important thing you can do.
 Vertava Health has a number of facilities that can help your loved one overcome addiction.
 If you would like to learn more, contact us at 844.470.0410 today.